Skip to main content

 From a subscription detail page

-Open the subscription, click Request invoice, pick which months you need, then enter the recipient’s email and an optional note.
-ClearSpend emails them a link and tracks the request under Documents → Requests.
+Open the subscription, click Request documents, pick which months you need, then enter the recipient’s email and an optional note.
+ClearSpend emails them a link and tracks the request on subscription detail → History (periods marked requested).

 2